 Lesson 1-3: Change the Office Theme

-Excel allows you to change the colors of screen elements (such as the menu bar and ribbon) by selecting a theme.
-Excel 2016 users have three themes available: White, Dark Gray and Colorful, while Excel 365 users have an additional Black theme also available (see sidebar).
+Excel allows you to change the colors of screen elements (such as the title bar and ribbon) by selecting a theme.
+There are four themes available: Colorful, White, Dark Gray and Black.

 Colorful